1067 Research Administration Specialist

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Under the direction of the Assistant Director of Sponsored Research and Programs, helps to assure the proper application of policies and regulations regarding the submission of external grant proposals, compliance protocols, and acceptance of external grants and contracts by processing and reviewing all submissions from faculty, staff, and students in accordance with University policy and procedure and communicating the same to all parties, both within the University and outside the University.
+1. Under the direction of the Director of Research Administration, helps to assure the proper application of policies and regulations regarding the submission of external grant proposals, compliance protocols, and acceptance of external grants and contracts by processing and reviewing all submissions from faculty, staff, and students in accordance with University policy and procedure and communicating the same to all parties, both within the University and outside the University.

-2. Assists the Assistant Director of Sponsored Research and Programs in ensuring the University’s compliance with all applicable laws and regulations by assisting in the development, implementation, and updating of University policies and procedures with regards to grants and research compliance.
+2. Assists the Director of Research Administration in ensuring the University’s compliance with all applicable laws and regulations by assisting in the development, implementation, and updating of University policies and procedures with regards to grants and research compliance.

-3. Under the direction of the Assistant Director of Sponsored Research and Programs provides essential training and guidance regarding externally funded research laws and regulations to University faculty, staff, students, and any group whose activities are subject to the same.
+3. Under the direction of the Director of Research Administration provides essential training and guidance regarding externally funded research laws and regulations to University faculty, staff, students, and any group whose activities are subject to the same.

-4. Helps to assure that the University’s research practices are in compliance with federal and state regulations by monitoring and evaluating grant and contract activities as directed by the Assistant Director, Sponsored Research and Programs.
+4. Helps to assure that the University’s research practices are in compliance with federal and state regulations by monitoring and evaluating grant and contract activities as directed by the Director of Research Administration.

 5. Facilitates research within the University by coordinating protocol application review by the Internal Review Board (IRB), Internal Animal Care and Use Committee (IACUC), and the Biosafety committees and educating investigators in regard to research compliance and intellectual property.